 Once a young athlete has been removed from play, they may not be returned to play until they have been evaluated by a licensed health care provider trained in the evaluation and management of concussion and head injury and receives written clearance.
 Not all health care providers have the training or experience to recognize and properly evaluate and manage concussion and head injury.

-The Washington Supreme Court recently held that schools and coaches who fail to comply with the requirements of the Lystedt law are subject to liability for injuries suffered by young athletes, in a case involving a young man who died after receiving a second concussion in in a high school football game played the week after he received his first concussion.
+In a case argued by Ahrend Law Firm, PLLC, the Washington Supreme Court recently held that schools and coaches who fail to comply with the requirements of the Lystedt law are subject to liability for injuries suffered by young athletes, in a case involving a young man who died after receiving a second concussion in in a high school football game played the week after he received his first concussion.
 The case illustrates the danger posed by continuing to play with a concussion and then receiving another concussion (called second impact syndrome).

 While the Lystedt law refers to “generally accepted return to play standards,” the Supreme Court held that the law did not impose liability on schools and coaches for failing to follow those standards (although they may still be liable on grounds of negligence for failing to do so).
 The return to play standards require a gradual return to play to ensure that a young athlete has fully recovered from a concussion and avoid second impact syndrome.